Wind-WindKids/winding/samples/sophieandwind/frost.md

 Her book was still open, face down where she’d left it.
 The echo of her words stayed in the air.
-He tried to breathe and couldn’t.
+Wind tried to breathe and couldn’t.

 @comment: hidden
 Sophie is parroting what she was taught, without understanding the impact.
 Words were drilled into her head, and empathy was not a part of that lesson.